Joan Lovely

 Joan Lovely is an American attorney and politician who serves as a member of the Massachusetts Senate for the 2nd Essex district.
 A member of the Democratic Party, her district includes Beverly, Peabody, Salem, and Danvers.

+Early life

+Lovely earned an Associate of Applied Science at North Shore Technical High School in 1978.
+After starting a family in Salem, Massachusetts, she pursued higher education, earning a Bachelor of Science in Political Science from Salem State University in 2006, and then a Juris Doctor from Massachusetts School of Law in 2009.

+She informally started her political career by advocating for the creation of a playground in Salem, being the co-chair of a committee seeking to create one in the Castle Hill Park.

 Political career

 Prior to joining the Senate, Lovely served on the Salem City Council from 1998 to 2012 and was council president in 2001 and 2012.

 In 2004, she ran unsuccessfully to succeed State Representative J. Michael Ruane, placing second in the Democratic primary.

 In 2012, Lovely was elected to the Senate after defeating former State Representative John P. Slattery and Governor’s Councilor Mary-Ellen Manning in the Democratic primary.